 Waushara County has several pedestrian opportunities.
 Hiking trails are located at several county parks.
 The county also operates the Bannerman Trail.
 A trailhead is located in downtown Redgranite on the south side of STH 21.
 The trail provides recreational opportunities for pedestrian activities as well as cross-county skiing, bicycling, and snowmobiling.
 The trail utilizes the former railroad grade that served quarries located in the Redgranite/Lohrville area.
 The seven mile trail terminates at STH 73 north of Neshkoro.
 The Ice Age National Scenic Trail is a thousand-mile-long footpath located entirely within Wisconsin.
 It is one of only eight National Scenic Trails in the County.
-Approximately 60 percent of Wisconsin residents live within 20 miles of the Ice Age Trail.
-A portion of the Ice Age Trail passes through western Waushara County and the Town of Richford (See Exhibit 3-1).
+Approximately 60 percent of Wisconsin residents live within 20 miles of the Ice Age Trail.8 A portion of the Ice Age Trail passes through western Waushara County.
 The trail provides recreational opportunities through the Chaffee Creek and Mecan River State Fishery areas and the Greenwood State Wildlife Area.